SakshiGauro/Java/src/main/java/com/intro/helloWorld/ReadMe.md

 ## Hello World
 - writing the first program.
-- prints the text "Hello World" on the console.
+- prints the text "`Hello World`" on the console.
 ```
 Package: helloWorld
 Class: HelloWorld